What Is A Wire Transfer

 Before we dive into the details, let's start with the basics - what is a wire transfer, anyway?

-Wire transfers, also known as wire payments, are a fast way to transfer funds to trusted individuals or businesses without the need to exchange cash.
+Wire transfers, also known as wire payments, are a way to transfer funds to trusted individuals or businesses without the need to exchange cash.

 Wire Transfers vs. Bank Transfers